dabeaz/curio/docs/reference.rst

 If you run this, you will see output of "Outer timeout" from the exception handler at (b).
 This is because the outer timeout is the one that expired.
-The exception handler at (a) does not match because at that point, the exception being reported is :py:exc:`curio.TimeoutCancellationError`.
+The exception handler at (a) does not match.
+At that point, the exception being reported is :py:exc:`curio.TimeoutCancellationError`.
 This exception indicates that a timeout/cancellation has occurred somewhere, but that it is NOT due to the inner-most timeout.

-If a nested ``timeout_after()`` is used without a matching except clause, a timeout might get reported as a :py:exc:`curio.UncaughtTimeoutError` exception.
-Remember that all timeouts should have a matching exception handler--even if nested.
+If a nested ``timeout_after()`` is used without a matching except clause, a timeout is reported as a :py:exc:`curio.UncaughtTimeoutError` exception.
+Remember that all timeouts should have a matching exception handler.

 If you don't care about exception handling, you can also use the following
 functions:

 .. asyncfunction:: ignore_after(seconds, corofunc=None, *args, timeout_result=None)

-   Executes a coroutine and returns its result.
+   Execute ``corofunc(*args)`` and return its result.
 If *seconds* elapse, the operation is cancelled with a :py:exc:`curio.TaskTimeout` exception, but the exception is discarded and the value of *timeout_result* is returned.
    If *corofunc* is ``None``, returns an asynchronous context manager that